How to use this site

 Cardiovascular Disease

 In the heart, calcium overload in cardiomyocytes drives hypermetabolic mitochondrial respiration.
 Superoxide and hydrogen peroxide accumulate, initiating lipid peroxidation and iron mediated ferroptotic collapse of cardiac cells (Peoples et al., 2019).
+Excessive mitochondria associated ER membrane formation further amplifies cardiomyocyte injury by increasing mitochondrial calcium overload, mitochondrial dysfunction, and necroptotic signaling (Deng et al., 2025).
 Chronic oxidative imbalance destabilizes electron transport chain complexes and damages mitochondrial DNA.
 Heme degradation and ferritin breakdown expand the labile iron pool, which magnifies hydroxyl radical generation (Sawicki et al., 2023).

 ROS are deeply implicated in atherosclerosis, ischemic injury, and heart failure, with multiple lines of evidence showing that redox imbalance sits at the center of cardiovascular pathology (Sugamura and Keaney, 2011).
 Iron driven mitochondrial dysfunction anchors this process, connecting lipid peroxidation, contractile failure, and cell death (Hu et al., 2021); (Yan et al., 2022).